 WordPress is developed with security in mind; security updates come automatically for WordPress.
 So it is considered quite safe and secure to run any website.

-Themes and plugins files hosted on WordPress.org are constantly being monitored by the WordPress community, they monitor malicious and outdated codes all the time.
-Sometimes they reverse these kinds of changes, there can be warning messages for the outdated themes and plugins, and sometimes they delete suspicious items completely from the directory.
+Themes and plugins files hosted on WordPress.org are constantly being monitored by the WordPress community.
+They monitor malicious and outdated code all the time.
+Sometimes they reverse these kinds of changes; there can be warning messages for outdated themes and plugins, and sometimes they delete suspicious items completely from the directory.

 As WordPress is popular and is becoming even more so, hackers will more often target it.
 However, the makers of WordPress are well aware of hackers and the types of things they try to do, so they team up with security researchers and hosting companies to work towards making it as safe as possible.